apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 ### Implementing a Cluster Singleton

-A cluster singleton is a distributed actor using the ``ClusterSystem`` actor system, and conforming to the ``ClusterSingletonProtocol`` protocol.
+A cluster singleton is a distributed actor using the ``ClusterSystem`` actor system and conforming to the ``ClusterSingletonProtocol`` protocol.

 We can implement a singleton by declaring a `distributed actor` as follows: